YYCoder/automan/README.md

 ![exmaple-1](./docs/imgs/example-1.gif)

+> If you have any questions, you can take a look at the `examples` folder.

 ## Command-Line API
 * **-f, --force**: By default, Automan will check whether there are unstaged changes in current repository, if true, it will refuse to continue.
 Using this option, it will override the default behavior